Separating Fact From Fiction- Will Metal Roofing Heat Up Your Home?

-In contrast, another type of roof surface like asphalt shingles provides less reflectivity.
+In contrast, another type of roof surface like tiles provides less reflectivity.
 It will simply absorb solar energy.
-Asphalt shingles are actually less energy-efficient than metal roofing in warm climates because of this.
+Slate Roofs are actually less energy-efficient than metal roofing in warm climates because of this.
 They absorb heat and do not release it easily, which can lead to higher air temperatures in your home and higher energy costs.

 In Warmer Climates, Metal Roofing Can Provide Serious Energy Savings

 Not only will metal roofing not heat up your home, but it’s actually a very energy efficient roofing solution.
-Because most solar energy is reflected and does not enter your home at all, it’s one of the most efficient types of roofing for air-conditioned homes in warm climates – like Sydney.
+The fact is most solar energy is reflected and does not enter your home at all.
+Metal Roofing is therefore one of the most efficient types of roofing.
+Metal Roofing is perfect for air-conditioned homes in warm climates – like Sydney.

 How significant is the energy savings?
 According to Fixr, a home with metal roofing in a warm climate can save up to 40% on its monthly energy bills, compared to an asphalt roof.
 When combined with proper insulation, a “cool roof” made of reflective metal materials will provide you with big savings.

-And before you start thinking that an asphalt roof or shingle roofing is better for cold temperatures, that’s not necessarily true, either.
+And before you start thinking that a tile roof or slate roofing is better for cold temperatures, that’s not necessarily true, either.
 With proper insulation, metal roofs are just as effective at keeping warm air inside your home and keeping cold air out – they can help you save energy and money all-year-round.

 Contact City2Surf Roofing To See If Metal Roofing Is Right For Your Home!